jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding.md

 - At the end of pouring, count all the plates and note the average volume per plate.

-<ins> Carbenicillin Stock Solution (100 mg /ml) <ins>
+<ins> Carbenicillin Stock Solution (100 mg/mL) <ins>

-**1 g Carbenicillin**

-**10 ml H2O**
+- 1 g Carbenicillin
+- 10 mL H2O

-- Mix thoroughly in a 15 ml conical vial.
+- Mix thoroughly in a 15 mL conical vial.
 - Filter sterile the solution through a 0.22 um filter.
-- Freeze in 1 ml aliquots.
+- Freeze in 1 mL aliquots.
 - Clearly label, date, and then store at -20C.
 Can be stored up to several decades.
-- Use at a final concentration of 100 mg/L -- 1/1000 dil.
+- Use at a final concentration of 100 ug/mL.

-**Tetracycline Stock Solution (5 mg/ml)**

-**50 mg Tetracycline**

-**10 ml 100 % Ethanol**
+<ins> 1 M IPTG <ins>

+- 2.38 g Isopropyl-β-D-thiogalactopyranoside (IPTG)
+- 10 mL H2O

-- Mix thoroughly in a 15 ml conical.
+- Mix thoroughly in a 15 mL conical vial.
+- Filter sterilize through a 0.22 um pore filter.
-- Freeze in 1 ml aliquots.
+- Freeze 1 mL aliqiuots.
-- Clearly label, date, and then store at -20C.
+- Clearly label, date, and then store at 20C.
 Can be stored up to several decades.
-- Use at a final concentration of 12.5 mg/L -- 1/400 dil.
+- Can use in a concentration range of 0.1–2 mM.
+Wormbook suggestes a final concentration of 1 mM.

-**1 M IPTG**

-**2.38 g Isopropyl-β-D-thiogalactopyranoside (IPTG)**

-**10 ml H2O**

-- Mix thoroughly in a 15 ml conical vial.
-- Filter sterilize through a 0.22 um pore filter.
-- Freeze 1 ml aliqiuots.
-- Clearly label, date, and then store at 20 C. Can be stored up to several decades.
-- Use in concentrations ranging fro 0.1 mM – 2 mM final concentrations.

 UPDATES TO THE PROTOCOL: